NiFangBaAGe/Explicit-Visual-Prompt/README.md

 ## 🔥 News
-The extension work of [Explicit Visual Prompting for Universal Foreground Segmentations](https://arxiv.org/abs/2305.18476) is realised.
+The extension work of [Explicit Visual Prompting for Universal Foreground Segmentations](https://arxiv.org/abs/2305.18476) is released.
 The codes, models, and results can be found in this repository.

 ## Abstract
 > We consider the generic problem of detecting low-level structures in images, which includes segmenting the manipulated parts, identifying out-of-focus pixels, separating shadow regions, and detecting concealed objects.